Lecture from: 16.09.2025 | Video: Video ETHZ

 Assessment & Exam

-Your grade is 100% based on the final exam.
+The grade is 100% based on the final exam.

 - Date (Tentative): Tuesday, 13.01.2026, 14:15-15:45.

 - Retake (Tentative): Monday, 23.02.2026.
-For students who fail the first attempt only.
+Available only for students who fail the first attempt.

 The Core of Economics: Scarcity and Choice